Matt25969/LAFB/prize_generator/README.md

 ### Building the image

-Use the following command to build the docker image:
+Use one of the following commands to build the docker image:

+`docker build --tag prize --no-cache --build-arg REWARD=bigReward.py .`

-`docker build --tag prize --no-cache --build-arg REWARD=[bigReward.py/smallReward.py] .`
+`docker build --tag prize --no-cache --build-arg REWARD=smallReward.py .`

 ### DockerHub images